Learn

 How a family plan's deductible applies to one member vs the whole family.

-Policy terminology
+Policy & billing terminology

 The list of medications your plan covers, often with tiers.